 - Canada: On July 20, 2005, Canada became the first country in the Americas to legalize same-sex marriage nationwide.

 - South Africa: Same-sex marriage became law in South Africa on Nov.
-30, 2006, becoming the first and so far only African country to do so.
+30, 2006, marking the first and so far only African country to do so.

 - Norway: Norway's gay-marriage law went into effect on Jan.
 1, 2009.